CD Calculator – Certificate of Deposit Calculator

 APY vs APR: APY (Annual Percentage Yield) includes the effect of compounding and represents your true annual return.
 APR (Annual Percentage Rate) is the nominal rate before compounding.
 Banks are required to disclose APY, which makes it easier to compare CDs.
 A higher compounding frequency (e.g., daily vs. quarterly) will produce a slightly higher APY for the same APR.

-CD interest is calculated using the compound interest formula: A = P × (1 + r/n)n×t, where P is your deposit, r is the annual interest rate (APR), n is the number of compounding periods per year, and t is the term in years.
-When a bank advertises an APY, this already accounts for compounding.
-To find the APR from an APY, the formula is: APR = n × ((1 + APY)1/n - 1).
+CD interest is calculated using the compound interest formula: A = P x (1 + r/n)^(n x t), where P is the deposit amount, r is the annual interest rate (APR), n is the number of compounding periods per year, and t is the term in years.
+Banks advertise APY (Annual Percentage Yield), which already accounts for compounding.
+To derive the APR from an APY: APR = n x ((1 + APY)^(1/n) - 1).

 Disclaimer: This calculator is for informational purposes only and does not constitute financial, tax, or legal advice.
 Always consult a qualified professional for decisions specific to your situation.